croustibat/TwitterMusicInfluencers/README.md

-The purpose is to create an analyzer with
+This is an experimental project.
+The purpose is to create real-time graph of Twitter datas by running a background analyzer based on :

  - a list of hashtags/words to follow,
  - an exclude hashtags/words list,
  - an optionnal country
-and generate an analytics real-time page based on those datas.

 The analyzers store all tweets from the Twitter Public Stream API.

 Requirements